Darlène Dubuisson

 • Assistant Professor

-Darlène Dubuisson's research interests and teaching span political and legal anthropology, activist and engaged anthropology, Black feminist anthropology, Black intellectual histories, migration, transnational studies, and speculative fiction and visual culture.
-Her work weaves together an analysis of Black radicalism, feminism, social and political movements, imagination, migration and diaspora, and crises and futures.
+Darlène Dubuisson received her Ph.D. from Columbia University in October 2020.
+Her research interests and teaching span political and legal anthropology, activist and engaged anthropology, Black feminist anthropology, Black intellectual histories, migration, transnational studies, and speculative fiction and visual culture.
+Her work weaves analyses of Black radicalism, feminism, social and political movements, imagination, migration and diaspora, and crises and futures.
 Her primary geographic focus is the Caribbean and Latin America.

 Degrees and Education